CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 This creates a directory structure under your HOME directory name *odev* and clones the current Operator version to that structure.

-## Configure Environment
+## Default Installation - Configure Environment
 Environment variables control aspects of the Operator installation.
 You can copy a sample set of Operator environment variables and aliases to your *.bashrc* file to work with.

     cat $HOME/odev/src/github.com/crunchydata/postgres-operator/examples/envs.sh >> $HOME/.bashrc
     source $HOME/.bashrc

 For various scripts used by the Operator, the *expenv* utility is required, download this utility from the Github Releases page, and place it into your PATH (e.g. $HOME/odev/bin).
 {{% notice tip %}}There is also a Makefile target that includes is *expenv* and several other dependencies that are only needed if you plan on building from source:

     make setup

 {{% /notice %}}

-In this example set of environment variables, the CO_NAMESPACE environment variable is set to *demo* as an example namespace in which the Operator will be deployed.
-See the Design section of documentation on the Operator namespace requirements.

-Adjust the namespace value to suit your needs.
-There is a Makefile target you can run to create the *demo* namespace if you want:
+## Default Installation - Namespace Creation

+The default installation will create 3 namespaces to use for deploying the Operator into and for holding Postgres clusters created by the Operator.

+Creating Kube namespaces is typically something that only a priviledged Kube user can perform so log into your Kube cluster as a user that has the necessary priviledges.

+The *NAMESPACE* environment variable is a comma separated list of namespaces that specify where the Operator will be provisioing PG clusters into, specifically, the namespaces the Operator is watching for Kube events.
+This value is set as follows:

+    export NAMESPACE=pgouser1,pgouser2

+This means namespaces called *pgouser1* and *pgouser2* will be created as part of the default installation.

+The *CO_NAMESPACE* environment variable is a comma separated list of namespace values that the Operator itself will be deployed into.
+For the installation example, this value is set as follows:

+    export CO_NAMESPACE=pgo

+This means a *pgo* namespace will be created and the Operator will be deployed into that namespace.

+Create the Operator namespaces using the Makefile target:

-    make setupnamespace
+    make setupnamespaces

-Note, that command sets your Kubernetes context to be *demo* as well, so use with caution if you are using your system's main kubeconfig file.
+The Design [Design](/Design) section of this documentation talks further about the use of namespaces within the Operator.

-## Configure Operator Templates
+## Default Installation - Configure Operator Templates

 Within the Operator *conf* directory are several configuration files and templates used by the Operator to determine the various resources that it deploys on your Kubernetes cluster, specifically the PostgreSQL clusters it deploys.